zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_adapter.rst

   userid
     The userid (username) for authenticating with the HMC.
-This is mutually exclusive with providing ``session_id``.
+This is mutually exclusive with providing \ :literal:`session\_id`\ .

     | **required**: False
     | **type**: str

   password
     The password for authenticating with the HMC.
-This is mutually exclusive with providing ``session_id``.
+This is mutually exclusive with providing \ :literal:`session\_id`\ .

     | **required**: False
     | **type**: str

   session_id
     HMC session ID to be used.
-This is mutually exclusive with providing ``userid`` and ``password`` and can be created as described in :ref:`zhmc_session_module`.
+This is mutually exclusive with providing \ :literal:`userid`\  and \ :literal:`password`\  and can be created as described in :ref:\`zhmc\_session\_module\`.

     | **required**: False
     | **type**: str

   ca_certs
     Path name of certificate file or certificate directory to be used for verifying the HMC certificate.
-If null (default), the path name in the 'REQUESTS_CA_BUNDLE' environment variable or the path name in the 'CURL_CA_BUNDLE' environment variable is used, or if neither of these variables is set, the certificates in the Mozilla CA Certificate List provided by the 'certifi' Python package are used for verifying the HMC certificate.
+If null (default), the path name in the 'REQUESTS\_CA\_BUNDLE' environment variable or the path name in the 'CURL\_CA\_BUNDLE' environment variable is used, or if neither of these variables is set, the certificates in the Mozilla CA Certificate List provided by the 'certifi' Python package are used for verifying the HMC certificate.

     | **required**: False
     | **type**: str

   verify
-    If True (default), verify the HMC certificate as specified in the ``ca_certs`` parameter.
-If False, ignore what is specified in the ``ca_certs`` parameter and do not verify the HMC certificate.
+    If True (default), verify the HMC certificate as specified in the \ :literal:`ca\_certs`\  parameter.
+If False, ignore what is specified in the \ :literal:`ca\_certs`\  parameter and do not verify the HMC certificate.

     | **required**: False
     | **type**: bool